 Should the Chapter have no Secretary, one of its members shall be designated as Chapter Secretary subject to appointment and removal by the President & CEO of WoodmenLife.

 (e) Treasurer.
-The Treasurer shall verify the deposit of member dues into the appropriate chapter account; shall receive all other chapter funds from the Secretary thereof; shall pay all expenses as approved by the Secretary and attested by the President & CEO; shall keep a separate account or record of the different funds received by him/her and deposit them in a secure depository designated by, and to the sole credit of, the chapter (or youth chapter); shall report to the chapter annually the activities of the office during the preceding year; and shall perform all other duties required as assigned by the President of the chapter.
+The Treasurer shall verify the deposit of funds into the appropriate chapter account; shall receive all other chapter funds from the Secretary thereof; shall pay all expenses as approved by the Secretary and attested by the President & CEO; shall keep a separate account or record of the different funds received by him/her and deposit them in a secure depository designated by, and to the sole credit of, the chapter (or youth chapter); shall report to the chapter annually the activities of the office during the preceding year; and shall perform all other duties required as assigned by the President of the chapter.
 NOTE: The Treasurer shall not pay out, or contract to pay out, any sum of money, except for current expenses, unless there has been full compliance with the provisions of Article 4, Section 1.

 (f) Auditor.
 The Auditor of the chapter shall be elected for a term of two years.
 The Auditor shall investigate all loans and investments, audit all reports, books and accounts of the chapter (and youth chapter) at the end of every year, and make a report at the first meeting of the chapter in January of each year.
 More frequent audits may be conducted at the request of the chapter’s President or Secretary or upon the request of the President & CEO of WoodmenLife or his designee.